Official-Codaisseur-Graduate/gitgud-client/README.md

 #### 5. Next steps for the students continuing this project

 * Improve naming in the server directory (files, functions and variables), so structure is more understandable
-* Add routing to client to reduce cnfusion with rendering due to different input scenarios (create a Home component and make Form display component)
+* Add routing to client to reduce confusion with rendering due to different input scenarios (create a Home component and make Form display component)
 * Make app responsive ( adjust for smaller displays )
 * Systematize the Components directory
 * We encourage to display the returned languages data with a pie chart in the Git Use block.